West End shows to see for Valentine's Day

 If you're looking for something special to do this Valentine's Day, why not plan a trip to the theatre?
 It gives you a shared experience and something to look back on together - plus London is teeming with amazing shows to suit every taste.
 You could make your date a dreamy one, take a thrilling adventure together, laugh until it hurts, revisit a shared favourite reborn on stage, or dance the night away.

 The West End is back at full strength, meaning you can book for a fantastic long-running show or for the hottest new production.
 There are mammoth musicals, thought-provoking plays, side-splitting comedies and even circus and cabaret if you're looking for something different.
-So, start planning your Valentine's Day 2022 trip now, take a look at our round-up of the best romantic shows to book for - and make your special outing a truly memorable one.
+So, start planning your Valentine's Day 2023 trip now.
+Take a look at our round-up of the best romantic shows to book for - and make your special outing a truly memorable one.

 Embrace the bohemian ideals of truth, beauty, freedom, and, of course, love.
 Baz Luhrmann's explosive 2001 film is now a decadent stage musical, inviting you into the sinful Moulin Rouge via a stylishly revamped Piccadilly Theatre.
 Ever wanted to see the famous windmill and blue elephant in the flesh?
 Now you can-can-can!